Process and Guidelines for New Graduate Program Approval

 - School Deans will approve the proposal on behalf of their faculties by whatever mechanism the Deans choose.
 Particular attention should be given to issues involving space, resources, additional courses, and faculty time (teaching, mentoring, etc.).
 Letters of support will be obtained from the School Deans at this stage.

 - The proposal, along with letters of support, is sent to the Dean of the Guarini School of Graduate and Advanced Studies, who will bring it before the CGS for approval.
 Note: the earliest this should be is the term following the initial presentation in #2, although the proposal can be circulated in advance for feedback and modification.
-CGS should review the entire proposal and should vote to approve, deny, or send back the proposal based on criteria including: justification, impact, curriculum and degree requirements, governance structure, and relationship with exiting programs.
+CGS should review the entire proposal and should vote to approve, deny, or send back the proposal based on criteria including: justification, impact, curriculum and degree requirements, governance structure, and relationship with existing programs.
 If approved, any budgetary recommendations or concerns should be forwarded, along with the proposal, to the APC.

 - APC will review the Proposal, focusing in particular on the overall impact of the program and the budgetary aspects.
 After confirming the viability of the finances and resources available to the new program, APC will vote to recommend approval, denial, or revision to the Provost.

 - The Provost will bring the final proposal to the Academic Affairs Committee of the Trustees for approval.

 - The Academic Affairs Committee of the Trustees will bring the final proposal to the full board for approval.

 Proposals for New Graduate Programs should contain the information and follow the outline given below.
 Each category should have a paragraph of explanation.

 - Table of Contents